macymay/neighborhood-map-project-udacity/README.md

 ## Usage

-Download and unzip neighborhood-map-project.
+Download and unzip neighborhood-map-project-udacity.
 Open index.html in your browser of choice.
 Type the name of one of the five listed locations into the input box.
 Click the locations marker and read a short reason as to why it's one of my favorite places in Waldo, Kansas City MO.
 Also check out the relevant Wikipedia links to Kansas City.

 ## Contributing